zoom/zoom-videosdk-gemini-sample/readme.md

-# Video SDK Web - RTMS - Sentiment Analysis
+# Video SDK Web - Gemini Live API

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms/).